uploadcare/uc-video/README.md

 ```

 ## Attributes
-UC Video is provided all the [options][video-js-options] from video.js and some unique proprietary attributes
+UC Video provides all the [options][video-js-options] from video.js and some unique proprietary attributes:

-- **UUID**: file uuid from uploadcare
+- **UUID**: file uuid from Uploadcare
 - **posterOffset**: to get a frame from the video for the poster.
 Example: `posterOffset="1:30"` is `90sec`
 - **showLogo**: shows the logo, default is `true`

 ## Framework support
-Uploadcare Video Delivery is built with Web Components, meaning you can integrate it into any environment—no adapters required.
+Uploadcare Video Delivery is built with Web Components, meaning you can integrate it into any environment — no adapters required.

 [video-js-options]: https://videojs.com/guides/options/